The word “for” acts differently in different kinds of purpose sentence, and sometimes causes errors as a result

 (i) An ammeter is used for measuring electric current.

 Instead of an -ing verb, one could also use an “action” noun (the measurement of … – see 131.
 Uses of “Action” Nouns).
-The passive form (is used) seems especially common in such sentences, but is not universal.
-The active is certainly possible too in (i) (We use an ammeter …).
-It may in general be more of a possibility in statements that, like (i), are true of all times rather than of particular occasions.
+The passive form (is used) seems especially common in such sentences, but the active is certainly possible too (e.g. We use an ammeter …).

 Other verbs which allow for + -ing meaning “in order to do” are HAVE, KEEP, NEED and ALLOW, as well as their synonyms (e.g. POSSESS, MAINTAIN, STORE, REQUIRE and PERMIT).
-Adjectives related to them can also be used in combination with BE.
-Common examples are USEFUL, OF USE, VALUABLE, HELPFUL, GOOD, SUITABLE, NECESSARY, OPTIONAL, REQUISITE, IMPORTANT, VITAL, ESSENTIAL, CRUCIAL, COMPULSORY and MANDATORY
+Adjectives related to them can also be used in combination with BE, common examples being USEFUL, OF USE, VALUABLE, HELPFUL, GOOD, SUITABLE, NECESSARY, OPTIONAL, REQUISITE, IMPORTANT, VITAL, ESSENTIAL, CRUCIAL, COMPULSORY and MANDATORY.

 A NON-PURPOSE USE OF for + -ing

-If for + -ing is used with other verbs, including BE by itself, it will either sound incorrect or express a function rather than a purpose.
+If for + -ing is not used with the above verbs, it will either sound incorrect or express a function rather than a purpose.
 Functions name what something does, rather than what people hope it will do (see 119.
 BE Before a “to” Verb).
 Consider this: